rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ## Oveview

 CallMethodHandler is invoked when the task specified in the intent has the value "callMethod".
-This handler is used to make firebolt api calls to the device and perform schema validations on the response.
-More about schema validations here : [validation documentation](../Validations.md).
+This handler is used to make firebolt api calls to the device and perform schema validation on the response.
+More about schema validation here : [Validation documentation](../Validations.md).

 It performs the following actions :
-1. Parse the input message received to get the API to be called.
+1. Parse the input message received to get the API.
-2. Call the API with the parameters required for the api call
+2. Call the API with the parameters required for the API call.
-3. Save the response/error and perform schema validations
+3. Save the API response/error and perform schema validation.
-4. Format the result and send the response back to the IntentReader
+4. Format the result and send the response back to IntentReader.
 ## Usage

 * Request Format